Search

 sharing_scope = optional(string, null)

-delegation = optional(list(object({
+delegations = optional(list(object({

 name = string